-When we are writing and speaking, we use different types of sentences to say what we want to say.
-There are four main types of sentences: declarative, interrogative, imperative, and exclamatory; each with its own specific purpose.
+When we write or speak, we can use many different types of sentences to express what we want to say.
+Here, we will discuss four main types of sentences: declarative, interrogative, imperative, and exclamatory; each has its own functions and patterns.

 2. Declarative Sentences

 Declarative sentences give information.
 We use them to share facts and ideas, in other words, to declare, state, assert, or claim something.
 These are probably the most common kind of sentence in writing, speeches, and lectures; they are the meat-and-potatoes of giving information.
 Other kinds of sentence may be more common in conversation with your friends.

 Here are a few examples:

 - The dog went to the county fair.

 - The popcorn blew the lid off the pot because it was so hot.